 This most evergreen of sports cars has been on sale uninterrupted for 55 years, don't forget.

-And so to the 992-generation car, which at once debuts a dizzying raft of technology, from electronically controlled turbo wastegates to frameless floating instrument displays, wet modes to thermal imaging night vision, but that also gleefully pinches design influences from its past.
+And so to the 992-generation car, which has introduced a dizzying raft of technology, from electronically controlled turbo wastegates to frameless floating instrument displays, Wet Handling modes to thermal imaging night vision, but that also gleefully pinches design influences from its past.
 Undoubtedly more complex and advanced than the outgoing 991.2, is the new car actually better?
 And by a margin that makes any material difference?
 Let’s find out in our fully updated Porsche 911 review.

 Porsche 911 interior: the same, but better